-It’s a sad day when the thrill that travels used to give you is replaced with the same feeling that drove you out of normal life.
-Whether it’s boredom, indifference, or a vague sense of feeling lost, it comes for travel the same way it comes for any routine.
+It’s a sad day when the thrill that travel used to give you is replaced with the same feeling that drove you out of normal life.
+Whether it’s boredom, indifference, or a vague sense of feeling lost, it comes to travel the same way it comes to any routine.

 The question of “where do I want to go next?” will feel like a sigh instead of the “eeeek” that it used to be.